arfc/pride/temoa-uiuc/temoa-uiuc-chws.md

 # MinActivity

+* MaxCapacity = ExistingCapacity
+* MaxActivity ?
-* need UIUC's CHWS real data.
+* needs UIUC's CHWS real data
+* guess: it works at half capacity on average: 26.2 * 0.5 * 8760 = 114.7 GWh
+(kinda informed guess from looking at figure in [6])

 # References